CHEST WALL, PULMONARY, AND CARDIOVASCULAR SYSTEMS

 The Bony Thorax.
 The left clavicle is removed exposing the underlying first rib.
 The xiphoid and rib cartilages are stippled.
 Note the surface landmarks: the suprasternal notch, the angle of Louis, and the infrasternal notch.
 The two lower rib margins form the intercostal angle.

 Each rib is a flattened arch.
 All sternal rib ends continue as costal cartilages.
 The first to seventh ribs are usually termed true ribs or vertebrosternal because their costal cartilages join directly to the sternum.
 The costal cartilage of the first rib connects to the manubrium at a fibrous joint.
 The other six true ribs attach to the sternum by synovial joints.
 The second rib attaches to both the manubrium and body with two synovial joints.
 The eighth to twelfth ribs are false ribs without anterior attachment to the sternum.
 The eighth, ninth, and tenth ribs are vertebrochondral, each costal cartilage usually joining the cartilage of the rib above.
 The 11th and 12th ribs are vertebral or floating ribs without anterior attachment.
-Important variations include supranumerary ribs such as the more common variation cervical rib ...
+Important variations include supranumerary ribs such as the more common variation cervical rib articulated to ...